aseba/Vine-PHP/Readme.md

 This is a small PHP library to download vine videos based on a tag.

-It is just a testing class, It will probably break a lot
+It is just a testing class for the Vine API, It will probably break a lot

 ## Usage